Business Model Breakdown

 Why It Works (Competitive Advantages)

-- ✔Proprietary molecular glue degrader platform technology
+- ✔Proprietary molecular glue degrader (MGD) platform and drug discovery engine

 What Our Analysis Says

-DVR Score as of April 5, 2026
+DVR Score as of May 1, 2026